-VIDEO Preventing mycoplasma contamination
+Preventing mycoplasma contamination

 Once one culture in a laboratory has been contaminated, the mycoplasma can spread to the other cultures.
 This is one of the most common sources of mycoplasma contamination, along with contaminated serum and contamination from laboratory staff.
 Therefore, most prevention methods center around these sources.

 Mycoplasmas have been shown to be sensitive to most disinfectants.
 Because of this, sterile cell culture work should be conducted in a fume hood with disinfected surfaces and devices.
 Specifically, a vertical laminar-flow biohazard fume hood is recommended.

 Regular cleaning of other surfaces in the laboratory, such as sinks and floors, should be conducted to minimize environmental contamination.